jacobkap/crimebythenumbers/docs/pdf-scraping.md

 #> [307] 307 308 309 310 311 312 313 314 315 316 317
 ```

-This prints out a list of which elements in "pdf_files" are a match.
-We can use square bracket notation `[]` subsetting to just keep the elements in "pdf_files" that we want.
-And let's save that object as "pdf_files", overwriting our initial object with just the values we want.
+This prints out a list of which elements in *pdf_files* are a match.
+We can use square bracket notation `[]` subsetting to just keep the elements in *pdf_files* that we want.
+And let's save that object as *pdf_files*, overwriting our initial object with just the values we want.
 This way we minimize the number of objects we need to keep track of.

 ```r
 pdf_files <- pdf_files[grep("^0|^10|^11|^12", pdf_files)]
 ```

 We have accomplished our first task, getting just the PDFs from 2007-2012.
-Now we need to find a way to match the correct row in "officer_shootings" with each file.
+Now we need to find a way to match the correct row in *officer_shootings* with each file.
 Let's think again about patterns in the file names.

 ```r